 Considering the head gains 10 pounds in weight for every inch of forward head posture, it is hardly surprising that your neck and shoulders ache considering you are carrying a watermelon around on top of your shoulders, now is it?

-When the head moves forward (forward head posture) our centre of gravity moves forward causing an increase in the muscle effort in the back of the neck and upper back.
-Not even young Canadian heart throb Justin Beiber has escaped the fate of this unattractive posture.
+When the head moves forward (forward head posture) our center of gravity moves forward causing an increase in the muscle effort in the back of the neck and upper back.

 But is your forward head posture capable of making you sick?
 What are the health implications of this type of posture?